helpscout/help-scout-widget/README.md

 # Help Scout Feedback Widget

-Finally.
+> This project has been superseded by the embedded form that Help Scout now offers.
+Please see the new [Help Scout Beacon](http://www.helpscout.net/features/beacon/) for an easy to use embedded form.
+Please see [the developer documentation](http://developer.helpscout.net/beacons/) for more information.

+> This library can be considered deprecated and no longer in active development.
+However, if you've got a bug fix, we'll gladly accept a pull request.

 ### What is this?

-Love [Help Scout](http://www.helpscout.net/) but wish they had an in-app feedback widget?
-Yeah, me too.

-This is the in-app feedback widget you always wanted for Help Scout.
+This is a self hosted in-app feedback widget for Help Scout.
 Just give it your credentials and initialize it on your site.
 No dependencies (yet), and fully extensible.

 ### Usage